- Instructions for Form 8821 - Main Contents

 Need a copy of tax return information?

-Go to irs.gov and click on “Get Transcript of Your Tax Records” under “Tools” to obtain and print a transcript of your past tax returns, or request the transcript be mailed to you.
+Go to IRS.gov/Transcripts and click on either “Get Transcript Online” or "Get Transcript by Mail" to order a copy of your transcript.
 IRS transcripts of your tax return are often used instead of a copy of the actual tax return to validate income and tax filing status for mortgage applications, student and small business loan applications, and during tax preparation.

-You may also request transcript information by mail by completing Form 4506-T, Request for Transcript of Tax Return, or Form 4506-TEZ, Short Form Request for Individual Tax Return Transcript.
+You may also request transcript information by mail by completing Form 4506-T, Request for Transcript of Tax Return, or Form 4506T-EZ, Short Form Request for Individual Tax Return Transcript.
 Alternatively, you may call 800-908-9946 to order a transcript over the phone.

 If you want a photocopy of an original tax return, use Form 4506, Request for Copy of Tax Return.
 There is a fee for each return ordered, which must be paid with your request.

-When a properly executed Form 8821 is on file with the IRS, your appointee can also get on-line tax information through e-Services - Online Tools for Tax Professionals at irs.gov.
+When a properly executed Form 8821 is on file with the IRS, your appointee can also get online tax information through IRS.gov/eServices.

-If you are submitting Form 8821 to authorize disclosure of your confidential tax information for a purpose other than addressing or resolving a tax matter with the IRS (e.g., for income verification required by a lender), the IRS must receive the Form 8821 within 120 days of the taxpayer’s signature date on the form.
-This 120-day requirement does not apply to a Form 8821 submitted to authorize disclosure for the purpose of assistance with a tax matter with the IRS.
+If you are submitting Form 8821 to authorize disclosure of your confidential tax information for a purpose other than addressing or resolving a tax matter with the IRS (for example, for income verification required by a lender), the IRS must receive the Form 8821 within 120 days of the taxpayer’s signature date on the form.
+This 120-day requirement doesn’t apply to a Form 8821 submitted to authorize disclosure for the purpose of assistance with a tax matter with the IRS.

 If you check the box on line 4, mail or fax Form 8821 to the IRS office handling the specific matter.
-Otherwise, mail or fax Form 8821 directly to the IRS address according to the Where To File Chart, earlier.
+Otherwise, mail or fax Form 8821 directly to the IRS address according to the Where To File Chart.

 A TIN is used to confirm the identity of a taxpayer and identify the taxpayer's return and return information.
 It is important that you furnish your correct name, social security number (SSN), individual taxpayer identification number (ITIN), and/or employer identification number (EIN).

 For partnership tax years beginning prior to January 1, 2018, a tax matters partner is authorized to perform certain acts on behalf of an affected partnership.
-Rules governing the use of Form 8821 do not replace any provisions of law concerning the tax treatment of partnership items.
+Rules governing the use of Form 8821 don’t replace any provisions of law concerning the tax treatment of partnership items.

 Enter your name, TIN, and your street address in the space provided.
-Do not enter your appointee's name or address information in the Taxpayer Information box.
+Don’t enter your appointee's name or address information in the Taxpayer information box.
 If a return is a joint return, the appointee(s) identified will only be authorized for you.
 Your spouse, or former spouse, must submit a separate Form 8821 to designate an appointee.